-Amazon is the world’s largest and leading eCommerce platform with 9.5 million sellers worldwide and 300 million active users.
+Amazon is the world’s largest and leading eCommerce platform with millions sellers and active users across the world.
 For any serious Amazon seller, advertising is the way to stand out on the platform.
 Investing in PPC campaigns not only generates traffic in the short run but also improves a product’s organic ranking in the long run.

 However, it’s not enough to simply spend on advertising.
 A wise seller would aim to maximize ad spending.
 To do that, they must understand these critical ad metrics and how to use them to improve their PPC campaigns.

 According to Helium 10, nearly 50% of Amazon sellers earn anything between $1,000 and $2,500 per month.
 That said, some Amazon sellers have indicated that they make as much as $45,000 per year.

 - Improved brand trust and credibility

 - Highly targeted audience reach

 - Access to new and more diverse clients

 As a seller, you can have the perfect winning products, but if they are not visible to the right market, you still lose out on potential sales.
 Using Amazon PPC Ads (pay-per-click ads), you place your product listings right in front of customers.
 The moment they search using your product’s keyword, your listing will be at the top of search results.